 5. Routine Exercise

 It is advisable to give your dog an exercise session before leaving home.
 When you take them out for a walk or provide them with daily exercise, they will most likely spend their time taking a rest and sleeping, avoiding any destructive behaviors.

 Dogs not having enough physical and mental exercise can significantly affect their behavior.
 Excess energy can build up into frustration and anxiety that can become hyperactivity and constant destructive behavior.
-It is essential to check with your vet the amount of physical exercise ideal for your furbaby.
+Before taking in with any exercise, make sure to ask your vet for consultation if the routine is appropriate.

 6. Potty-Training your Furbaby